javiereguiluz/easybook/doc/03-editions.md

 ### Common configuration options ### {#common-edition-options}

-  * `highlight_code`, this option is only useful for technical books that include code listings.
-If `true`, the syntax of the code is highlighted.
-  * `highlight_cache`, this option is only useful for technical books that include source code.
-If `true`, all the highlighted code listings will be cached to boost book publishing performance.
-By default this cache is disabled because it's only appropriate for complex books that are generated regularly.
   * `include_styles`, if `true` **easybook** default CSS styles are applied to the published book.
 If you want to fully customize the design of your book, don't apply these styles.